 In Switzerland she ended school at the age of 16 to start an apprenticeship (3-year job training in commerce) like many others.
 “While I enjoyed maths and was curious to learn new things at school, having to cope with Latin as a school subject proved a struggle and I chose to rather leave school for an apprenticeship,” Sonja explains.

-“Through the dedication of school teachers, perseverance and the encouraging environment at the Faculty of Economic and Management Science at Stellenbosch I, rather ironically, pursued the economics doctorate at Oxford University just 10 years after dropping out of high school.”
+“Through the dedication of school teachers, perseverance and the encouraging environment at the Faculty of Economic and Management Science at SU I, rather ironically, pursued the economics doctorate at Oxford University just 10 years after dropping out of high school.”

 Sonja joined JP Morgan in 2008 where she works as chief economist responsible for the economic and political analysts of South Africa.
-She also oversees the economics team analysing around 10 countries in the rest of the continent.
+She also oversees the economics team analysing around 10 countries on the rest of the continent.

 “I am an economist through and through – I enjoy reflecting on the ever-changing economic and political environment here as well as abroad, and the dynamic nature of the subject,” she says.